bkbncn/VimGolf-solutions/prepend_*_to_every non_blank_line.md

 `:%s/^\ze\w/*<CR>ZZ` Score:15

-Match the beginning of a line with any character, and subsitute with *.
+Match the beginning of lines start with any character, and subsitute with *.

 ```
 \ze	Matches at any position, and sets the end of the match there: The